Why Canada's pot legalization won't stop black-market sales

 Mark Ware - a McGill University family medicine professor who served as vice-chair of the federal task force advising on the legalization - said the measured approach aims to curb underage use and install government-controlled supply networks, safety checks and legal processes before further expansion.

-“I don’t think anybody can be under any illusion that it will happen right away,” said Ware, who will become chief medical officer of cannabis producer Canopy Growth Crop (WEED.TO) on July 1.
+“I don’t think anybody can be under any illusion that it will happen right away,” said Ware, who will become chief medical officer of cannabis producer Canopy Growth Crop on July 1.

 Most investors and analysts predict legal sellers will be able to compete on price in the next few years as regulations loosen and legal supply networks grow.
 At least for now, provinces plan fewer stores than needed to meet demand.